 - The option to write your own authentication integration and to use several of these options simultaneously

-Alfresco Community Edition can integrate with LDAP, Microsoft Active Directory Server, the Java Authentication and Authorization Service (JAAS), Kerberos, and NTLM.
+Alfresco Content Services can integrate with LDAP, Microsoft Active Directory Server, the Java Authentication and Authorization Service (JAAS) and Kerberos.
 A user ID can also be presented as an HTML attribute over HTTPS to integrate with web-based single-sign-on solutions.

 Authorization determines what operations an authenticated user is allowed to perform.
 There are many authorization models.
 Popular ones include: Role Based Access Control (RBAC), UNIX-style Access Control Lists (ACLs) and extended ACLs, Windows-style ACLs, and many more.
 Authorization requirements for the management of records are more detailed and include additional requirements, for example, enforcing access based on security clearance or record state.